 Michael Healy is responsible for IBM’s North America cloud computing growth initiative.
 Previously, Healy was responsible for integrated services business development and business analytics for the IBM east integrated management team.
 His solid business and financial expertise coupled with his deep technical knowledge of systems architecture, infrastructure design and software development allow him to bring unique value to IBM’s clients.
-Healy brings more than15 years of consulting and operational experience to his position as at IBM.
+Healy brings more than15 years of consulting and operational experience to his position at IBM.
 He has expertise in a number of industries including financial services, communications, public, and distribution.
 Healy has held several assignments inside IBM including the general manager of IBM’s customer care business process outsourcing business, the vice president of IBM’s communication sector and public sector for business process outsourcing.
 He joined IBM from Mainspring.
 Prior to Mainspring, Healy worked for Ernst & Young LLP’s center for technology enablement integrating large-scale solutions.

 CFO Kaiser Foundation Health Plan of GA, Inc.